albarpambagio/mikir-kids/docs/PRD – Math Deliberate Practice MVP.md

 - Complete 15 questions without errors or page reloads
 - All questions strictly from chosen topic
+- Confidence asked BEFORE revealing correctness (prevents hindsight bias)
+- Confidence question appears for ALL answers (both correct and incorrect)
+- Result revealed after confidence selection
 - Smooth transitions between questions (no jarring UI)
 - Works on mobile (thumb-friendly buttons)

+**Pedagogical Rationale**:

+> **Why ask confidence BEFORE revealing correctness?** Research by Koriat & Bjork (2005) shows that confidence judgments made AFTER feedback are contaminated by "hindsight bias" - students retrospectively inflate their confidence after seeing they were correct.
+Pre-feedback confidence provides cleaner metacognitive data and better FSRS scheduling signals.
+>
+> **Why ask for ALL answers (not just correct)?** When students are confident but WRONG, it creates productive cognitive dissonance that highlights knowledge gaps.
+This overconfidence detection is valuable for both immediate learning ("I was sure but made a mistake") and future analytics (identifying topics where students overestimate their understanding).
+>
+> **Why immediate feedback after confidence?** Research shows that for procedural skills like math, delayed feedback allows students to practice mistakes, reinforcing incorrect mental models.
+Immediate correction prevents this (Ericsson's Deliberate Practice principle).
+>
+> **Why confidence ratings?** FSRS is designed for 4 ratings to differentiate "barely right" from "mastered".
+Binary correct/incorrect loses valuable learning signal.
+Confidence is a validated proxy for retention strength (Bjork, 1994).

 ---